miem215/4DoF_Arm_FaultDetection/README.md

 **3. Parameter Identification (The Quantification)** The bottom plot tracks the estimated stiffness of the "winning" observer, which is continuously fed to the FTC controller.
 Upon isolation, the identified magnitude immediately plummets from the 50,000 N/m nominal baseline into the severe degradation zone.

-*(Note: As discussed in the architectural limitations, the estimate settles slightly below the true 5,000 N/m fault severity line.
+As discussed in the architectural limitations, the estimate settles slightly below the true 5,000 N/m fault severity line.
 Because the estimator lacks a dedicated state for the 6.0 Hz torque disturbance and is blind to the local PD stabilization torques, it converges to a "lumped equivalent tracking stiffness" of approximately 500 N/m to mathematically absorb the unmodeled kinetic energy.
-Despite this expected magnitude offset, the relative parameter drop serves as a definitive and reliable trigger for safe fault-tolerant control).*
+Despite this expected magnitude offset, the relative parameter drop serves as a definitive and reliable trigger for safe fault-tolerant control.

+> [!IMPORTANT]
+> Localized structural faults can be autonomously isolated in real-time by deploying a Dedicated Observer Scheme (a Multiple Model Observer bank).
+By running four lightweight, targeted UKFs—each operating under the hypothesis that a different joint is failing—supervisory logic can dynamically evaluate their smoothed innovation residuals.
+The observer model that best matches the physical plant naturally produces the lowest error, allowing the supervisor to autonomously isolate the degraded joint within 4 seconds and feed this data back to the NMPC.
+>
+> **Answering the Primary Research Question:** This final architecture demonstrates that while kinematic coupling and parametric structural degradation fundamentally break standard diagnostic boundaries via control-induced spectral masking, these limits are not absolute.
+By separating the system into a stable macro-planner and an active micro-stabilizer, and deploying an adaptive estimation architecture, it is possible to mathematically bypass control-induced masking noise and restore autonomous fault isolation in highly degraded, closed-loop MIMO systems.

 #### Discussion & System Realities

 While the Multiple Model Observer successfully and autonomously isolates the structural fault to Joint 2 within 4 seconds of operation, the final stiffness magnitude converges to a lumped equivalent ($\approx 500$ N/m) rather than the raw mechanical spring constant ($5000$ N/m).
 This discrepancy perfectly highlights the simplified statespace model limitations:

 1. **Parameter Absorption:** The UKF currently lacks a dedicated harmonic disturbance state.
-Consequently, it mathematically absorbs the unmodeled $6.0$ Hz physical torque ripple by continuously fluctuating the stiffness estimate to explain the periodic physical wobble[cite: 7, 8].
+Consequently, it mathematically absorbs the unmodeled $6.0$ Hz physical torque ripple by continuously fluctuating the stiffness estimate to explain the periodic physical wobble.
 2. **Control Blindspots:** The estimator predicts system evolution based solely on the optimal NMPC command, remaining blind to the high-frequency PD stabilization torques applied directly at the plant level.
 Because it doesn't account for these additional restorative forces, the filter fundamentally skews the total system stiffness.
 3. **Dimensionality Mismatch:** The UKF assumes a 4-DoF rigid tracking model, whereas the MuJoCo plant operates as a 5-DoF flexible mechanism containing discrete spring elements.

-The filter therefore identifies the **closed-loop equivalent tracking stiffness** rather than the isolated mechanical spring rate.
-Despite this magnitude offset, the relative parameter drift is highly observable and mathematically robust, providing a highly reliable trigger for automated fault isolation.

 ---